weyewe/timesheet/Readme.md

 2. Internal Use: to understand how the time is spent (what kind of work category) in finishing the project.

+For the detailed use case, check [this out](http://weyewe.com/rails-extjs-timesheet-tracker).

 ## App Design